ObolNetwork/charon-k8s-distributed-validator-cluster/README.md

 - Ensure that you have [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - Kubernetes 1.20+ - This is the earliest version of Kubernetes tested.
 Charts may work with earlier versions but it is untested.
 - Kubernetes Persistent Volume provisioner support in the underlying infrastructure.
-- If you want to deploy the public ingresses for grafana and prometheus, your Kubernetes cluster should have [nginx-ingress](https://kubernetes.github.io/ingress-nginx/), [external-dns](https://github.com/kubernetes-sigs/external-dns), and [cert-manager](https://cert-manager.io/docs/) deployed and functional.
+- If you want to deploy the public ingresses for grafana and prometheus, your Kubernetes cluster should have [nginx-ingress](https://kubernetes.github.io/ingress-nginx/), [external-dns](https://github.com/kubernetes-sigs/external-dns), and [cert-manager](https://cert-manager.io/docs/) deployed and functioning.

-## Copy Validator Keys
+## Copy validator keys
 This step assumes that you have an active validator client keys.

 Checkout charon-k8s repository: